f5devcentral/f5-big-iq-lab/docs/class2/module4/lab2.rst

 It will ask you to press Enter to confirm that you subscribed and agreed to the EULA in the marketplace.
 Make sure you subscribed, then press enter to start the deployment.

-.. warning:: The AWS console URL, login, password are in the Cloud Accounts tab if using UDF.
+.. warning:: The AWS console URL, login, password are in the Cloud Accounts tab if using lab environment.

    .. image:: ../pictures/module4/img_module4_lab2_2a.png
       :scale: 50%